abdellahaarab/py-auto-completion/README.md

 ## Working with Markdown

-You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts:

 - Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux)
 - Toggle preview (`Shift+Cmd+V` on macOS or `Shift+Ctrl+V` on Windows and Linux)